Tanzania Bleu Logo

 Nico

-New Tanzania Passenger Tax: What Travellers Need to Know (November 2025)
+Tanzania Passenger Tax: What Travellers Need to Know (Updated May 2026)

 Planning a trip to Tanzania or Zanzibar?
-Here's an important update that will affect your travel budget starting November 1, 2025.
+Here's an important update on the passenger facilitation fee that affects all international travellers entering or leaving the country.

-Tanzania has announced a new Passenger Facilitation Fee, commonly called the "VI Tax," that will apply to all international flights to and from the country beginning November 1, 2025.
+Tanzania has successfully implemented the Passenger Facilitation Fee, commonly called the "VI Tax," which applies to all international flights entering or leaving the country.

 What You'll Pay